HendrikJanBosman/emdrosapp_src/README.md

 Conversion to Python 3 is in the planning, but will probably have to go together with a complete overhaul of the packages.

+**The files in this repo are interdependent.
+The entire repo is to be present for the programs to work.**

 ## depency on other repos
 * **emdrosapp_data**: In order to work, the programs in this repo assume the presence of the data and config files in at least one of the directories in